 USDA Reminds Producers Considering Broadcast Seeding of Crop Insurance Options

-BILLINGS, Mont., May 23, 2022 – The U.S. Department of Agriculture (USDA) reminds agricultural producers of the option to request an Unrated Practice or Type (TP) written agreement through their insurance company to insure broadcast seeded crops when the policy prohibits the practice or is unavailable for the crop in the county.
+ST. PAUL, Minn., May 23, 2022 – The U.S. Department of Agriculture (USDA) reminds agricultural producers of the option to request an Unrated Practice or Type (TP) written agreement through their insurance company to insure broadcast seeded crops when the policy prohibits the practice or is unavailable for the crop in the county.
 The broadcast practice may be suitable when producers are delayed from planting timely because of cold, wet weather during the planting period.

 If the requirements of a written agreement request are met, broadcast seeding may be made insurable under the non-conventional practice, which is a crop that is planted in a two-step operation:

 - The seed is first broadcast by any method onto the surface of a seedbed, which has been properly prepared for the planting method and production practice.

 - The seed is subsequently incorporated into the soil at the proper depth in a timely manner.

 Non-conventional planted soybeans are currently insurable without a written agreement in 21 southwestern Minnesota counties and 31 northwestern Iowa counties.

 The deadline to request a TP written agreement for crops with a March 15 Sales Closing Date is July 15.
 However, if a written agreement is requested after the crop is planted, a favorable crop inspection appraisal will be required before insurance attaches.

 Learn more about prevented planting and replanting.
 For assistance with a crop insurance claim, producers should contact their crop insurance agent.
 A list of crop insurance agents is available at all USDA Service Centers and online at the RMA Agent Locator.
 If producers have additional questions, they can contact RMA’s Regional Office in St. Paul at (651) 290-3304.